 Sales by LED Bulb Shape

 In 2019, standard LEDs accounted for 63% of program LED sales, reflectors 18%, decorative 15%, and fixtures 4% (Figure 13).
-Over time, the share of standard LEDs have remained relatively constant between 2015 and 2019, the decorative bulb share more than doubled, and the shares of reflectors and downlight kits both decreased.
+Over time, the program share of standard LEDs have remained relatively constant between 2015 and 2019, the decorative bulb share more than doubled, and the shares of reflectors and downlight kits both decreased.
 Among decorative products, candelabra (flame-shaped) bulbs have garnered the largest program sales share (70% to 79% of decorative sales).

 LightTracker market share data demonstrates growing LED shares for standard (A-line), reflector, globe, and candelabra bulbs (Figure 3).
 Reflector bulbs had high market share in Connecticut, the nation, and non-program areas in both 2018 and 2019.
 Globes and candelabras saw substantial market share increases in the same period.
 Market share for each bulb shape was higher in non-POS channels than in POS channels (Figure 23).